 - Floating candles – I had to buy 2 boxes of 4 candles at my local craft store for $4.80 each

-- Iridescent cellophane wrap – I bought a partial roll from a thrift store for $0.25, but you can buy it at your local craft store, or if you are in a hurry, on Amazon.
-Also this item may be helpful.
+- Iridescent cellophane wrap – I bought a partial roll from a thrift store for $0.25, but you can buy it at your local craft store in the gift wrapping section.

 That brings our total for this unicorn themed party table to about $30!

 As I always say, think about what you have already, and for what you don’t have: take periodic trips through local thrift shops.
 You’d be amazed at what you can find.
 It’s all about being there at the right time to find the perfect score.
 Can’t say that I’m thrilled that nearly a third of the costs devoted to the candles, but I bet I can get at least another use out of them.
 I debated using mini LED lights that could be submersed in water, but they were a bit more expensive per piece.
 Maybe next time!

 Don’t forget to pin these for future reference:

 DIY Unicorn Table Decor for Adults – with DIY video tutorials for creating a magical iridescent centerpiece and rainbow placemats using marble fluid acrylics.